Best Ski Bindings - Feature Image

 Recommendation

-The Look Pivot 15 is the best hard charging ski binding on the market.
+The Look Pivot 15 is the best hard-charging ski binding on the market.
 It’s built for aggressive skiers who demand the best from their gear.
-If you are planning on charging the mountain the Pivot Look 15 will give you the confidence you need to send it.
+If you plan on charging the mountain, the Pivot Look 15 will give you the confidence you need to send it.

 Price